Long term side effects of treatment for acute lymphoblastic leukaemia (ALL)

 Tiredness (fatigue)

-Fatigue is the most common side effect of treatment for cancer.
+Long lasting tiredness (fatigue) is the most common side effect of treatment for cancer.
 For most people it gradually gets better over time.
 But for some it can be a longer term problem, lasting several months or more.
 It is especially likely for people who have had a stem cell transplant.

 You may need tests to check that there isn’t an easily treatable cause of the tiredness, such as low thyroid hormone levels or anaemia.
 If there isn’t a direct cause, your doctor and nurse can suggest other things that may help.
 Some research has shown that light to moderate exercise can help you feel better and give you more energy.